 5. Lack of usability

 Many security options are unusable because they generate too many logs and false positives, which block authorized traffic.
 They also haven’t kept pace with threat evolution and are essentially useless against today’s rapidly changing network abuse.
 Threats morph and change on a daily basis.
-If security tools don’t have learning systems that update in real time, they leave dark corners open for hackers to exploit.
-On top of that as a Service Provider you get payed to provide unrestricted access to the internet to your subscribers.
+If security tools don’t have learning systems that update in real-time, they leave dark corners open for hackers to exploit.
+On top of that as a Service Provider, you get paid to provide unrestricted access to the internet to your subscribers.
 Even if there are restrictive ways you can’t easily use them.

 6. Lack of proactive management

 Many companies don’t take advantage of internal and external network management tools that enhance security and prevent abuse.
 Instead, they react to network abuse as it happens.
 Their approach is often too compliance-based, not risk-based, with a focus on infrastructure rather than data, which is where today’s network vulnerabilities lie.